Consumers frequently have questions concerning the need for life insurance at different stages in life.

 Changing Life Insurance Needs

-Term life is designed to provide life insurance protection for a specific period when coverage is needed.
-Types of term life include level term, annual term, decreasing term, and others.
-Conversely, permanent life is designed to offer long-term protection potentially for an insured’s entire lifetime.
+Conversely, permanent life insurance is designed to offer long-term protection potentially for an insured’s entire lifetime.
 Types of permanent life include whole life, universal life, variable life, and others.
 When choosing a life insurance option, it is important to select a policy that meets both your coverage and timeframe needs.

 According to Forbes, “buying life insurance is hardly an everyday purchase — you may do it only once or twice in a lifetime.”